The finds from Oberkassel and the remains of the Celtic ring wall on the Petersberg remind us of the early history days in the Siebengebirge.

-The castle ruins of Drachenfels, Löwenburg and Rosenau, Heisterbach Abbey and the ruins of the medieval church on Petersberg remind us of the High Middle Ages.
-Obviously, there is a lot to report from this era, the time of knights, minnesang, medieval castles and the crusades.
-The time of the […]
+Middle Ages in the Siebengebirge – the castle ruins Drachenfels, Löwenburg and Rosenau, Heisterbach Abbey and the ruins of the medieval church on Petersberg remind us of that era.It is the time of knights, minnesang, medieval castles and the crusades.

-The medieval castle ruins on the mountains Drachenfels, Löwenburg and Rosenau, the church ruins on Mount Petersberg and of course Heisterbach Abbey remind us this time.
-We will meet famous men: Frederick Barbarossa, Henry VI, Richard I the Lionheart of England and his nephew Otto IV, and Frederick II.
+Castles Drachenfels, Löwenburg, Rosenau and Heisterbach Abbey remind us of Hohenstaufen era.
+We will meet famous men.
+Frederick Barbarossa, Henry VI, Richard I the Lionheart of England and his nephew Otto IV, and Frederick II.

-Also from the late Middle Ages there is much to report and above all to see.
+Also from the late Middle Ages in the Siebengebirge there is much to report and above all to see.
 Large parts of Cologne Cathedral were built with stones from Mount Drachenfels; the coats of arms of the Siebengebirge towns Bad Honnef and Königswinter date back to the reigns of those times.